littlekid/testing-learning-to-create-a-good-getting-started-and-readme/README.md

 # 46elks [sms api](https://46elks.com), [mms api](https://46elks.com), [voice api](https://46elks.com/link-to-details-about-voice) - Automate and integrate telephony into your routines!

 ## Introduction
-46elks [sms api](https://46elks.com), [mms api](https://46elks.com), [voice api](https://46elks.com/link-to-details-about-voice) - your go to api for automating and integrating telephony into your routines!
+Welcome!
+You can use [46elks](https://www.46elks.com) api to send and receive text messages, and phonecalls, from and into your system.
+Here you'll find [sample code]() and inspiring [Demos & Projects]().

 ### Useful links